foundry-rs/book/src/forge/differential-ffi-testing.md

 Some real life uses of uses of this type of testing include:
 * Comparing upgraded implementations to their predecessors
 * Testing code against known reference implementations
-* Confirming compatability with third party tools and dependencies
+* Confirming compatibility with third party tools and dependencies

 Below are some examples of how Forge is used for differential testing.